cloudlinux/kuberdock-docker/docker/man/docker-daemon.8.md

 Otherwise, set this flag for migrating existing Docker daemons to a daemon with a supported environment.

+#### dm.min_free_space

+Specifies the min free space percent in a thin pool require for new device creation to succeed.
+This check applies to both free data space as well as free metadata space.
+Valid values are from 0% - 99%.
+Value 0% disables free space checking logic.
+If user does not specify a value for this option, the Engine uses a default value of 10%.

+Whenever a new a thin pool device is created (during `docker pull` or during container creation), the Engine checks if the minimum free space is available.
+If the space is unavailable, then device creation fails and any relevant `docker` operation fails.

+To recover from this error, you must create more free space in the thin pool to recover from the error.
+You can create free space by deleting some images and containers from tge thin pool.
+You can also add more storage to the thin pool.

+To add more space to an LVM (logical volume management) thin pool, just add more storage to the  group container thin pool; this should automatically resolve any errors.
+If your configuration uses loop devices, then stop the Engine daemon, grow the size of loop files and restart the daemon to resolve the issue.

+Example use:: `docker daemon --storage-opt dm.min_free_space=10%`

+## ZFS options

+#### zfs.fsname

+Set zfs filesystem under which docker will create its own datasets.
+By default docker will pick up the zfs filesystem where docker graph (`/var/lib/docker`) is located.

+Example use: `docker daemon -s zfs --storage-opt zfs.fsname=zroot/docker`

 # CLUSTER STORE OPTIONS

 The daemon uses libkv to advertise